dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 ### 4. Run the ng add command for the UKIS core-ui
-- First you have to match the dependency of rxjs, to do this you need to run
+- First you have to match the dependency of rxjs ([for ukis-frontend-libraries@10.1.0](package.json)), to do this you need to run
 ```
 npm install rxjs@6.6.7
 ```